 Check with your auto insurance company and your Columbia SC car accident lawyer to find out who is responsible for medical payment coverage and expenses in your state when there is an accident.

 Also research whether you need at-fault insurance, no-fault insurance, or both, for your own financial protection.

 A no-fault state requires your own personal injury coverage insurance (pip insurance or pip coverage) to cover your expenses—and those of your passengers—regardless of who was at fault in the accident.

 In an at-fault state, the at-fault driver’s liability insurance should cover other people’s accident-related expenses up to certain liability limits.

 Looking for a Personal Injury Law Firm Near You?

 At Burriss and Ridgeway, we have experienced South Carolina personal injury lawyers who understand different types of personal injury cases.

-If you have been in an accident and need legal representation to help you file a personal injury claim,
+If you have been in an accident and need legal representation from our South Carolina Motorcycle Accident Attorneys to help you file a personal injury claim,

 Please contact us today.